kietly/cs109a/Statement.md

 engineering and will provide a real-world data collection experience.

 ##### Questions:
-1. Can machine learning algorithms be applied to classify bot or human activity based on user-level and/or tweet-level data?
+1. Can machine learning algorithms be applied to classify bot or human activity based on tweets?
 2. Can engineered features based on NLP techniques improve bot prediction accuracy?